notbowen/website/src/content/blog/01-getting-started/index.md

 ---
 title: "Getting started"
-description: "Hit the ground running."
+description: "Hit the ground running"
 date: "Mar 22 2024"
+tag: "intro"
 ---

 The basic configuration of Nano is pretty simple.